g0v-it/data-budget/README.md

 - try http://localhost:29322/app.ttl to test the [LODMAP2D-api](https://github.com/linkeddatacenter/LODMAP2D-api) endpoint

 To test the platform with LODMAP2D type:

 ```
 docker run -d --name lodmap2d -e LODMAP2D_DATA=http://localhost:29322/ -p 29323:80 linkeddatacenter/lodmap2d
 ```

 Point your browser to http://localhost:29323/ refresh the page and enjoy.
+**REMEMBER TO CLEAR THE BROWSE CACHE**

-The first time you start the containers, Docker downloads and runs the latest versin of the required docker images.
+The first time you start the containers, Docker downloads and runs the latest versino of the required docker images.
 It will take some time, but don't worry this is done only once.
 Starting servers will then be lightning fast.